 Let’s take a look at the key components of a well-written recipe.

-Tip #1: Have specific units of measure
+Tip #1: A well written recipe has specific units of measure

 When writing recipes for your back of house staff, it's very helpful to have quantities and units of measure in your recipes.
 These need to be as specific as possible while simultaneously being sensitive to the culture of the kitchen.
 For example, if you only have one digital scale for your whole team, you might want to add a note that 120g diced onion is “about one medium onion.”